lynaghk/cljs-d3/README.markdown

     cd vendor/clojurescript
     ./script/bootstrap

+and add its jars to your classpath.
+This repository includes a `.cake/config` with the appropriate path.

 Then you can use the `compile.clj` script to compile ClojureScript examples, which you can view locally:

 ```bash